Braundo/kubernetes-guide/docs/pods.md

 Deploying a Pod involves several steps:

-1. Define the Pod in a YAML manifest.
+1. **Define the Pod in a YAML manifest:** A YAML file specifying the desired state of the Pod, including containers, volumes, and other resources.
-2. Post the manifest to the API server.
+2. **Post the manifest to the API server:** Using `kubectl apply -f <filename>.yaml`, the manifest is sent to the Kubernetes API server.
-3. API server will authenticate and authorize the request.
+3. **API server authentication and authorization:** The API server checks if the request is allowed.
-4. API server will validate the Pod specification.
+4. **API server validation:** The API server validates the Pod specification against the cluster's policies and configurations.
-5. The scheduler assigns the Pod to a Node.
+5. **Scheduler assigns the Pod to a Node:** The scheduler determines the most suitable node based on resource availability and scheduling policies.
-6. The `kubelet` starts and monitors the Pod.
+6. **Kubelet starts and monitors the Pod:** The kubelet on the assigned node starts the containers and continuously monitors their status.

 <h3>Pod Lifecycle and Immutability</h3>

 Pods are designed to be ephemeral and immutable:

-- **Ephemeral:** Created, executed, and terminated without restarting.
-Pods are deleted upon completion or failure - they are not intended to last forever.
+- **Ephemeral:** Pods are created, executed, and terminated without restarting.
+Pods are deleted upon completion or failure and are not intended to last forever.
 - **Immutable:** Once deployed, Pods cannot be modified.
 To update, a new Pod must be created to replace the old one.

 <h3>Restart Policies</h3>